-- Variable remuneration awarded during the year was entirely in the form of cash. - Variable remuneration amounts awarded during 2023, were paid during the year. - There were no amounts of deferred remuneration that were awarded in previous performance periods and were due to vest in 2023 or in subsequent years. - During 2023, the Company did not award any guaranteed variable remuneration. - During 2023, no severance payments were awarded. - No severance payments were awarded in previous periods that have been paid out during 2023.
+- Variable remuneration awarded during the year was entirely in the form of cash. - Variable remuneration amounts awarded during 2024, were paid during the year. - There were no amounts of deferred remuneration that were awarded in previous performance periods and were due to vest in 2024 or in subsequent years. - During 2024, the Company did not award any guaranteed variable remuneration. - No severance payments were awarded in previous periods that have been paid out during 2024. - During 2024, severance payments amounting to \$27k were awarded and paid to three persons, of which \$23k related to a member of Senior Management, and was the highest such payment made in the year, while the remaining \$4k related to two members of Other staff whose actions had a material impact on the risk profile of the Company.